 1. Master the fundamentals of writing Python scripts.
-2. Learn Python elements such as variables, flow controls structures, and functions.
+2. Learn Python elements such as variables, flow controls structures, functions and modules.
 3. Discover how to work with lists and sequence data, and files.

-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: Upon completion of this course, students will be able to: